chinapedia/wikipedia.abstract.en/Page/Industry.md

 Industrial development

-Regenerative-thermal-oxidizer-logistics.jpg have enabled the rapid development of industry.
-Here is a thermal oxidizer during the industrial shipping process.]]
-Kunda_tsemenditehas.jpg factory in Kunda, Estonia)]] The Industrial Revolution led to the development of factories for large-scale production with consequent changes in society.[12]
+have enabled the rapid development of industry.
+Here is a thermal oxidizer during the industrial shipping process.]] factory in Kunda, Estonia)]] The Industrial Revolution led to the development of factories for large-scale production with consequent changes in society.[12]
 Originally the factories were steam-powered, but later transitioned to electricity once an electrical grid was developed.
 The mechanized assembly line was introduced to assemble parts in a repeatable fashion, with individual workers performing specific steps during the process.
 This led to significant increases in efficiency, lowering the cost of the end process.
 Later automation was increasingly used to replace human operators.
 This process has accelerated with the development of the computer and the robot.

 Deindustrialisation

-Clark's_Sector_Model.png's sector model of an economy undergoing technological change.
+'s sector model of an economy undergoing technological change.
 In later stages, the Quaternary sector of the economy grows.]]

 Historically certain manufacturing industries have gone into a decline due to various economic factors, including the development of replacement technology or the loss of competitive advantage.
 An example of the former is the decline in carriage manufacturing when the automobile was mass-produced.